-I also love visiting Ile de la Cité and rather than go to Notre Dame I now prefer Sainte Chapelle although the first time I went in I was totally underwhelmed because you enter via a very dark, low-ceilinged room without windows.
+I also love visiting Ile de la Cité and particularly Sainte Chapelle although the first time I went in I was totally underwhelmed.
+You enter via a very dark, low-ceilinged room without windows.

-Then I spied someone going up a very narrow staircase just to the side of the entrance and, phew, who knew, well I should have done I suppose, the church was built as a 2 storey building and the most beautiful 360° stained glass window structure is upstairs.
+Then I spied someone going up a very narrow staircase just to the side of the entrance and, phew, who knew, well I should have done I suppose, the church was built as a 2 storey building and the amazing 360° stained glass window structure is upstairs.

-This is because when it was built for the 10th century kings they never walked on the ground so from the Palace (which was turned into a prison where Marie Antoinette amongst others were held) now the Conciergerie next door, the hallways connected to Sainte Chapelle above ground.
-The glass windows have all recently been restored and I recommend reading their documentation about the restoration as it is fascinating.

-Tours in English cost €15 or just entrance is €10, €15 with the Conciergerie added in or free with the Paris Museum Pass.
+In the 10th century when it was built, kings never walked on the ground so from the Palace, now the Conciergerie next door, (which was turned into a prison where Marie Antoinette amongst others were held), the hallways connected to Sainte Chapelle above ground.
+The glass windows have all recently been restored and I recommend reading about the restoration as it is fascinating or at least this and the videos of the restoration and the double glazing!
+Entrance is €11.50, €17 if combined with the Conciergerie (not my favourite).
+Both are free with the Paris Museum Pass (timed slot required).
 It is closed for lunch.

-In the evenings at 7pm and 9pm there are almost always classical concerts in Sainte Chapelle, except for January and February (because the church is not heated)!
+Every evening at 8pm there are classical concerts in Sainte Chapelle, except for January and February (because the church is not heated)!